$L^p$ cohomology and Hodge decomposition for ALE manifolds: cohomology and Hodge decomposition

 But again by the assumptions on $p$ and $k$, $\ker_{L^p}(\Delta_{k})=\ker_{L^q}(\Delta_{k})$, where $q$ is the conjugate H\"{o}lder exponent.
 Thus,

 which is $\{0\}$ by \eqref{eq : de Rham intersection 1}.
 This finishes the proof of the theorem. \end{proof}

 The rest of the section is devoted to the computation of $H^k_p(M)$ and the proof of the $L^p$ Hodge decompositions in the remaining cases.
 Concerning the cohomology spaces, by Hodge duality one sees that it is enough to focus on the case $k=1$.
-Indeed, one has the following proposition:
+Indeed, one has the following proposition, which is well-known (see the main result in \cite{GolT} as well as Lemma 4 therein):

 \begin{Pro} Let $p\in (1,\infty)$, $q=p'$ the conjugate exponent, and $k\in \{0,\cdots,n\}$.
 Then,

 \end{Pro}

 \begin{proof}